-In Table A.3 in Appendix A we give the 68% credible interval values assuming $\mathcal{LU}$ and $\mathcal{U}$ priors using the polynomial model.
-The Gaussian models are shown in Table 1 and the MCMC chains are available online.
-The true distribution that was used to generate the synthetic data in Section 5 are the values we obtained using the log- $\mathcal{U}$ prior and shown in Table 1.
+In Table A.3 we give the 68% credible interval values assuming \mathcal{LU} and \mathcal{U} priors using the polynomial model.
+The Gaussian models are shown in Table 1 and the MCMC chains are available online7.
+The true distribution that was used to generate the synthetic data in Sect.
+5 are the values we obtained using the log- \mathcal{U} prior and shown in Table 1.

-The left panel of Figure 6 shows that the posterior distributions are similar under both functional forms, with the polynomial function leading slightly to higher efficiencies.
+The left panel of Fig. 6 shows that the posterior distributions are similar under both functional forms, with the polynomial function leading slightly to higher efficiencies.
 Using an independent interior structure model and a larger sample focused on FGK main-sequence stars, our results are qualitatively consistent with TF18.
-We confirm the Gaussian pattern holds independent of the choice of prior (see Figure A.1 in Appendix A).
-This pattern was predicted by ohmic dissipation first based on simulations (e.g. Menou 2012) and then later supported by TF18.
+We confirm the Gaussian pattern holds independent of the choice of prior (see Fig. A.1).
+This pattern was predicted by ohmic dissipation first based on simulations (e.g., Menou 2012) and then later supported by TF18.
 Our analysis provides further evidence of the Gaussian-like distribution.